auto-moose/odin-recipes/README.md

 # odin-recipes
 The first html project on the Odin project.
-Simple website using only html.
+Simple website using html and css.